Do you have a vacation to Riviera Maya, Mexico on the calendar, and think that a Playa del Carmen proposal is the perfect opportunity to get engaged?

 From the engagement photographer’s point of view, the best option is to present a reasonable explanation for us being there snapping photos.
-You can say we are there to capture some vacation memories or some couples’ photos.
+You can say we are there to capture some vacation memories or some couples’ photos, (We have a little trick we always use, and never tips her off – contact us directly!)
 Then when you pull out a ring during the shoot, we get the best angle to see her expression.

 Is there anything else to keep in mind for your proposal?

 So glad you asked!

 Like any great Hollywood production, it’s a good idea to establish your marks with your photographer beforehand.
 Where will you be standing, where will she be standing, and where will the photographer be standing?
 You only get one shot at the magic photos.
 Don’t leave it to chance.